-Anna does not like tummy time.
-This is the face she gives me when we work on it – and I usually give in and pick her up.
-That’s the color her eyes really are, too.
-How am I supposed to resist?
+My youngest daughter Anna HATED tummy time.
+This is the face she gave me when we worked on it.
+Half the time I would give in and pick her up.
+How can you not, with this face?

 Why Is Tummy Time Important?